dogweather/forkful/content/en/vba/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?

-Checking if a directory exists in Visual Basic for Applications (VBA) is about verifying the presence of a folder within the file system before performing operations like saving files or creating new directories.
-Programmers do it to avoid runtime errors and ensure their code interacts with the file system efficiently and correctly.

 ## How to:
 In VBA, to check if a directory exists, you typically utilize the `Dir` function combined with the `vbDirectory` attribute.
 This approach allows you to check for the existence of a folder by specifying its path.
 Here's how you can do it:

 ```basic